ESMValGroup/ESMValTool_Tutorial/_extras/glossary.md

 ---
 title: Glossary
 ---

 ## ESMValTool Glossary

 Here, there are some definitions used throughout this tutorial:

-- **Diagnostics**: A diagnostic script is the last step in a recipe to convert the pre-processed input data to the desired output like plots or NetCDF files.
+- **-ga**: Suffix indicating a variable is a global average

+- **Amon**: Monthly mean atmopsheric fields

 - **CMIP**: The Coupled Model Intercomparison Project (CMIP) aims at better understanding past, present and future climate changes arising from natural, unforced variability or in response to changes in radiative forcing in a multi-model context.
 For more information, check the [WCR-Climate webpage](https://www.wcrp-climate.org/).

-- **CMOR**: CMOR stands for [“Climate Model Output Rewriter” library](https://pcmdi.github.io/cmor-site/index.html).
+- **CMOR**: CMOR stands for [*Climate Model Output Rewriter* library](https://pcmdi.github.io/cmor-site/index.html).
 It comprises a set of C-based functions, with bindings to both Python and FORTRAN 90, that can be used to produce CF-compliant netCDF files that fulfill the requirements of many of the climate community's standard model experiments.

+- **dataset**: Refers to the model that was used to simulate the data, e.g. HadGEM2-ES)

+- **diagnostic**: A diagnostic script is the last step in a recipe to convert the pre-processed input data to the desired output like plots or NetCDF files.

+- **ensemble**: An ensemble is a collection of experiments based on standardised inputs.
+This ensures that ensemble calculations use the same initial states, initialisation methods, and physics details.
+Ensemble members are named in the rip-nomenclature, *r* for realization, *i* for initialisation and *p* for physics, followed by an integer, e.g. r1i1p1.

+- **experiment**: An experiment is defined as an activity aimed at addressing a specific scientific problem.
+In CMIP, experiments are numerical experiments with climate models

+- **grid**: A grid is the array of coordinates on which a variable has been sampled.

+- **mask**: Masks are used to isolate regions.
+For example, if you apply an ocean mask, then coordinates in the ocean will not be taken into account for the preprocessors/diagnostics.
+Masks can also be used to work with regions that have have missing or invalid entries.

+- **mip**: Typically used to refer to a table of variables in ESMValTool.
+These are standardized per project, e.g. the [MIP tables for CMIP6](http://clipc-services.ceda.ac.uk/dreq/index/miptable.html).

+- **Omon**: Monthly mean ocean fields

+- **pr**: CMIP short-hand for 'precipitation'

+- **preprocessor**: A preprocessor is a function that is applied to a dataset

+- **project**: Typically refers to a standard experimental protocol for global models, e.g. CMIP.

+- **RCP**: *Representative Concentration Pathways* are scenarios that represent the full bandwidth of possible future emission trajectories.
+Depending on population growth and the development of energy production, food production and land use, various emission trajectories are possible.

-- **Recipe**: A recipe contains the instructions to be carried out by the ESMValTool.
+- **recipe**: A recipe contains the instructions to be carried out by the ESMValTool.
 This includes four main sections: datasets, preprocessors, diagnostics and description.

+- **ta**: CMIP short-hand for 'air temperature'

+- **tas**: CMIP short-hand for 'near-surface air temperature'

+- **thetao**: Sea water potential temperature variable (assume reference height is sea level)

+- **thetaoga**: Global average sea water potential temperature

+- **tos**:  CMIP short-hand for 'sea surface temperature'

+- **ts**: CMIP short-hand for 'surface temperature'

+- **yaml**: YAML is a human-readable data-serialization language.
+It is commonly used for configuration files and in applications where data is being stored or exchanged.

 For more details on ESMValTool, please go to:
 Additional info can be found in [ESMValTool home page](https://esmvaltool.org)